Nikon D7200 versus Nikon D800

 The Nikon D7200 and the Nikon D800 are two digital cameras that were officially introduced, respectively, in March 2015 and February 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7200) and a full frame sensor.
 The D7200 has a resolution of 24 megapixel, whereas the D800 provides 36.2 MP.

-An illustration of the physical size and weight of the Nikon D7200 and the Nikon D800 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon D7200 and the Nikon D800.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D7200 – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D7200 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D800 is notably larger (23 percent) than the Nikon D7200.
 Moreover, the D800 is markedly heavier (31 percent) than the D7200.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D800) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7200).
 You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.